 That is right.
 Although it is called a marsh, it is actually a clear stream that flows gently and continuously.
 The amount of water flowing out is about 200,000 tons per day, and the water temperature is about 7 degrees.

 Trekking along the marsh, you can get to the far bank of the marsh.
 However, be aware of where you step, as the ground can be unstable due to the water flow.
-Wear a pair of boots to prevent your feet from getting wet.
+Wear boots to keep your feet dry.

-The marsh is also known as one of the few places in Japan where you can find five different kinds of planarians living in the marsh.
-Other areas where planarians are found are limited to Hokkaidō and Aomori Prefectures.
+The marsh is also known as one of the few places in Japan where you can find five different kinds of planarians.
+Planarians are found in other areas, but only in Hokkaidō and Aomori Prefectures.

-Although their length is only around 1 cm, they are flatworms with strong regenerative power.
+Although they are only about 1 cm long, they are flatworms with strong regenerative powers.
 Please don’t try to do it, but they can still live even if their bodies are cut in half Σ(゚Д゚).

 Also, you can adore the white flowers of Ranunculus nipponicus var.
 Submersus (バイカモと) that will bloom from early summer to early autumn.